risafangs/TodoFEC-dbt/README.md

   select count(*) from read_parquet('s3://datarecce-todofec/pac_summary_2024.parquet');
 ```

-Here are available S3 datasets:
+Here are the S3 URIs of available dataset:

 ```
 s3://datarecce-todofec/all_candidates_2024.parquet